National Treasure (South Korea)

+National Treasure (Korean: 국보) is a national-level designation within the heritage preservation system of South Korea for tangible objects of significant artistic, cultural, and historical value.
+Examples of objects include art, artifacts, sites, or buildings.
+It is administered by the Korea Heritage Service (KHS).
+Additions to the list are decided by the Cultural Heritage Committee.

-Many of the national treasures are popular tourist destinations such as Jongmyo royal ancestral shrine, Bulguksa, Seokguram, and Tripitaka Koreana at Haeinsa.
-As of May 2020, there are 327 distinct entries on the list, some composed of a large number of sub-entries.
+Many of the registered items are popular tourist attractions for South Korea.
+Examples include Jongmyo, Bulguksa, Seokguram, and the Tripitaka Koreana at Haeinsa.
+As of December 2020, there are 348 distinct entries on the list, some composed of a large number of sub-entries.
 The treasures are numbered according to the order in which they were designated, not according to their individual value.

-The National Treasures are designated within the heritage preservation system of the country.